alters-mit/magnebot/doc/magnebot_static.md

     print(b_id, m.magnebot_static.joints[b_id].segmentation_color)
 ```

+- `body_parts` The object IDs of every part of the Magnebot.
+Includes everything in `self.joints` as well as non-moving parts.

 - `arm_joints` The name and ID of each arm joint.
 Key = The [`ArmJoint` enum value](arm_joint.md).
 Value = The object ID.

 ```python